PacoMax/Microbiota_V4/README.md

    ###  MANIFEST_creator.sh

-This script create a MANIFEST file with the sequences from the directory Illumina_V4 created by clean_and_merge.sh
+This script creates a MANIFEST file with the sequences from the directory Illumina_V4 created by clean_and_merge.sh

       Usage: MANIFEST_creator.sh

    ### import_and_dada2.sh

-This script import squences to be processed by dada2 pipeline.
+This script imports squences to be processed by dada2 pipeline.

 To run this program it's necesary to activate qiime2 enviroment.